 How to Implement Point Five:

-- Take 3-12 PEOs (Parent Omegas) each day OR 3-5 grams DHA along with 1 tablespoon of coconut oil every day; AND
+- Take 3 teaspoons PEOs (Parent Omegas) in Fatty Acid Liquescence each day along with 1 tablespoon of coconut oil every day; AND

 - Medicinal Mushrooms I use a combination of several that are ALSO combined with:

 - Lentinula edodes (Shiitake) Grifola frondosa (Maitake) Ganoderma lucidum (Reishi) Agaricus blazei (Himematsutake) Coriolus versicolor (Turkey Tail) and Inonotus obliquus (Chaga); AND